ericoporto/fgmk/docs/Markdown/Quickstart/Quickstart.md

 ![](screenshot/fgmk_first_project.gif)

-By clicking in the Project menu, you will need to provide a place where you will keep your projects, and the name of the specific project (the game) you are building.
+By clicking in the File, then New, you will need to provide a place where you will keep your projects, and the name of the specific project (the game) you are building.

 Let's create an additional map, this will be the outside of this house.